Front Page Articles

 What to Absolutely Avoid

 - Chords, Key, or Tempo (BPM): Unless specifically requested for a separate chord chart, a lyric sheet is not the place for musical notation.
+It distracts from the poetry.

 - Descriptive Narratives: Don’t include notes about the song’s genre, mood, or what it “sounds like.”
+Let the lyrics speak for themselves.

 By Kellie Larson, 2025